aidhog/rpqs-to-datalog/README.md

 ## Loading graphs into LogicBlox

-We assume a dictionary-encoded file `graph.dat` with comma-separated triples of integers of the form:
+We assume a dictionary-encoded file `graph.dat` with space-separated triples (or you can change the delimiter later) of integers of the form:

 ```
-2,1,3
+2 1 3
-4,2,5
+4 2 5
 ...
 ```